hakyung4/next-blog-app/README.md

 # Next.js Blog Application

-I created this blog application to post and share whatever I want.
+I created this blog web application to post and share whatever I want.
+Built with Next.js and tailwind CSS.

-*In order to update the website, I have to push an empty commit.*
+*In order to fetch and display new posts, I have to push an empty commit.*